 A herniated disc is the most common cause of sciatica, which causes pain that radiates from your lower back down your leg.
 Whether you have radiating pain or chronic lower back or neck pain, you may have a herniated disc.
 Dr. Carrie Shulman at The Florida Center for Minimally Invasive Neurosurgery specializes in targeting the cause of your pain and developing a customized treatment pain to relieve your symptoms.
-To learn whether you may have a herniated disc, call the office in Largo, Florida, or book an appointment online.
+To learn whether you may have a herniated disc, call the office in Clearwater, Tampa Bay, Florida, or book an appointment online.

 The vertebrae in your spine are separated and cushioned by discs that serve as shock absorbers and prevent the bones from rubbing together.
 Each disc consists of an outer, fibrous layer that encloses a gel-like material in the center of the disc.